henrivain/TesseractOcrMaui/README.md

 ### 2. Add package to dependency injection (see TesseractOcrMauiTestApp)

-Page should be injected or injecting Tesseract won't work. `AddTesseractOcr` also loads all libraries that are needed to run library. `files.AddFile("eng.traineddata");` adds all your traineddata files to be loaded, when tesseract is used.
+Add `AddTesseractOcr` call in you injections.
+This loads all libraries that are needed to run library and adds needed injectable interfaces. `files.AddFile("eng.traineddata");` adds all your traineddata files to be loaded, when tesseract is used.
 For example I add `eng.traineddata`, so I must add [traineddata file](https://github.com/tesseract-ocr/tessdata/) with same name to my project's TesseractOcrMauiTestApp\Resources\Raw folder.

 MauiProgram.cs